 - Weiping Li worked as a journalist in Taiwan covering financial and legal news for several years, then attended the University of Pennsylvania Law School, where she received a Master of Laws degree in 2007.
 Since then, she has conducted research and provided consulting services in the field of digital rights and policy.
 She is also licensed as a lawyer in New York state.
 Her research interests include journalistic ethics, data privacy and free speech issues, particularly how democratic countries address disinformation.

 Ph.D.
 Cohort Entering 2017

 - Bobbie Foster’s research lies at the intersection between politics and digital culture, with a focus on Internet memes.
-Her publications include two book chapters and an award winning paper titled The Divide between Journalists and the Audience: Perceptions of Journalism Credibility at a Statewide Level.
-Her interests range from examining social and biological theories of human behavior, the ethical practices of gathering and sharing information by digital natives, and the use of memes to build digital communities.
-After completing her master’s at the University of Arkansas, Foster was the assistant director for the Center for Ethics in Journalism.
+Her publications include two book chapters and an award winning paper titled “The Divide between Journalists and the Audience: Perceptions of Journalism Credibility at a Statewide Level.”
+She holds a master’s from the University of Arkansas, where she was assistant director for the Center for Ethics in Journalism.

 Ph.D.
 Cohort Entering 2016

 - Brooke Auxier (M.A. ’12) has been a social media strategist and engagement coordinator for a leading cable network, social media journalist for a content marketing agency, digital media teacher at a public charter school and a freelance social media strategist/consultant for several businesses and organizations in D.C.
 She wrote her master’s thesis on how U.S. journalism and mass communications schools teach and use social media.
 She is interested in how social media is changing journalism its consumption.
 She is especially interested in how social media and social journalism have impacted crisis reporting.